Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/README.md

 EDA involves exploring the data to answer some questions about the data such as;
 - What is the overall sales trend
 - Which products are top sellers
-- What are the products on peak sales? (pivot tables and charts for both datasets here)
+- What are the products on peak sales?

   ![Alt text for image](https://github.com/Light63/DATA_ANALYSIS_JOURNEY-_WITH_LITA/blob/main/Excel%20sales%20data%201.JPG?raw=true)